Kathleen Merikangas: Career

 Merikangas became a faculty member at Yale University School of Medicine, where she did her postdoctoral work.
 She worked as a Professor of Epidemiology and Public Health, Psychiatry and Psychology and the Director of the Genetic Epidemiology Research Unit in the Department of Epidemiology and Public Health.
-During her time at Yale, she proposed the genome-wide case-control associations of disorders, and conducted large population studies of mental disordered.
+During her time at Yale, she proposed the genome-wide case-control associations of disorders, and conducted large population studies of mental disorders.
 The perspectives article titled "The Future of Genetic Studies of Complex Human Diseases" that appeared in journal Science in 1996, which she co-authored with Neil Risch, has been cited more than 3,000 times.
 She left Yale in 2003.

 After joining NIMH after leaving Yale, Merikangas conducted large scale survey-based studies including the first nationally representative study of adolescent mental disorders.
 Her 2011 study on shyness and social phobia of American teenagers attracted huge media attention.
-Other areas of her focus include areas such as eating disorders, bipolar disorder, suicidal behaviors, and substance abuse in adolescents.
+Other areas of focus include eating disorders, bipolar disorder, suicidal behaviors, and substance abuse in adolescents.